Demand Springers love stories of transformation. They’re kind of what we’re all about, regardless of where or when we encounter them.

 As we’ve seen so many times before, story is a powerful tool.
 Perhaps the most powerful there is to influence behavior, change attitudes, and shape reality.

-Rome understood the power of its own narrative.
+Rome understood the power of its narrative.
 Generations of Romans committed themselves to promoting and protecting it.
 Yes, the Roman army was an elite fighting force.
-But it was Rome’s ability to capture its’ subjects imagination through story that helped it maintain control after the battle.
+But it was Rome’s ability to capture its’ subjects imagination through story to maintain control after the battle.